speedracer833/busylight/README.md

 2. If calendar events aren't updating:
    - Check your WiFi connection
-   - Verify your Google Calendar API credentials
+   - Verify your service account key
+   - Check that calendars are shared with the service account
    - Check the serial output for error messages

 3. If time sync fails: